Heinrich George: Weimar Republic

 Dreyfus (1930), as well as starring in Berlin Alexanderplatz (1931).

+In 1929, George organized a memorial service for his friend and colleague Albert Steinrück at the Staatstheater in Gendarmenmarkt.
+The purpose of the event was to ensure that Steinrück's descendants made a living through the sale of Steinrück's paintings which were exhibited in the theater.

 George was an active member of the Communist party during the Weimar Republic.
 He worked with theatre director Erwin Piscator and playwright Bertolt Brecht, both of whom identified with the political left.

 On 12 October 1932, he changed his legal name to his stage name George.

 Nazi era

 After the Nazi takeover, George was classified as a "non-desirable" actor at first because of his earlier political affiliations and was thus barred from working in cinematic productions.
 However, he was eventually able to reach an accommodation with the Nazi regime.
 In 1937, George was designated as a Staatsschauspieler (i.e. an actor of national importance) and in 1938 was appointed director of the Schiller Theater in Berlin.
+As director, he hired artists who were considered "non-desirable" including the art historian Wilhelm Fraenger (a communist), the Catholic actor Robert Müller, and the graphic artist Karl Rössing (a communist who converted to the NSDAP) and his student Günther Strupp.
 George actively collaborated with the Nazis and agreed to star in Nazi propaganda films such as Hitler Youth Quex (1933), Jud Süß (1940), and Kolberg (1945) as well as appearing in numerous newsreels.

 George had a stocky build and a Berlin accent which made him readily recognizable to German audiences.
 George's prestige as a leading actor of the day made him an "extraordinarily valuable catch for the Nazis."
 Cooke and Silberman describe him as "the actor most closely tied with fascist fantasies of the autocratic and the populist leader".

+On the occasion of his 50th birthday, Adolf Hitler awarded George the title of Generalintendant.
+Joseph Goebbels personally presented George with a portrait of Hitler to commemorate the event.

+After firebombs severely damaged the Schiller Theater in September 1943, Goebbels presented him with a Verdienstkreuz 2.
+Klasse (Cross of Merit, 2nd Class) for helping to extinguish the fire.